-A nursing home facility provides residence to two or more seniors who have no personal ties to the administrator.
-A nursing home facility provides its inhabitants with around-the-clock care by on-site nurses.
+A nursing home community provides residence to two or more seniors who have no personal ties to the administrator.
+A nursing home community provides its inhabitants with around-the-clock care by on-site nurses.
 These caregivers offer healthcare services for those who are unable to take care of themselves.

 Cost of Living